 Boonaroo made only 2 voyages to Vietnam.
 The first trip was as an Australian National Line cargo vessel, and the second was as a naval vessel.
 HMAS Boonaroo was commissioned on 1 May 1967 and decommissioned 7 days later.

 Jeparit made 43 voyages to Vietnam during the war.
-MV Jeparit's first trip in June 1966 was an Australian National Line cargo vessel.
+MV Jeparit's first trip in June 1966 was as an Australian National Line cargo vessel.
 On several early trips, anti-war sentiments impacted crew capacity.
 Some sailors refused to join the Vietnam trips.
 After February 1967, Jeparit sailed with an RAN detachment to help the remaining civilian seamen.

 However, having a mixed crew didn't solve the ship's issues.
 Jeparit's crew often came up against wharf worker strike action at the docks.
-Imposed by anti-war unions, the 'wharfies strikes' delayed loading and unloading.
+Imposed by anti-war unions, the wharfies' strikes delayed loading and unloading.
 Throughout 1969, authorities were quite concerned about the effects of the industrial action.
-On 11 December, Jeparit was commissioned as a RAN vessel.
-This at least helped with union concerns on board HMAS Jeparit.

 Veterans' stories